Research in Clinical Assessment

 - Measuring critical and emerging competencies in medicine

 Other curiosity-driven research topics will be considered, but preference will be given to the themes listed above.

 The award is intended to address two target groups:

 - Junior or other investigators starting out in the assessment field

 - Students who are undertaking graduate education in assessment of clinical competence or performance and who are seeking support for their research, which is part of their thesis requirements or postdoctoral program

 Senior investigators are also encouraged to apply; however, preference may be given to junior investigators in order to foster the development of new researchers.

 The principal investigator (PI) must hold an appointment at a Canadian medical school, health science faculty or in a research institute at a teaching hospital.
 If the PI is a graduate student, a faculty supervisor is required.
 This supervisor must hold an appointment at a Canadian medical school or health science faculty, or in a research institute at a teaching hospital.
 This supervisor must write a letter of support indicating that s/he will oversee the project and assume full responsibility for the grant deliverables and the disbursement of grant funds.
-This supervisor is not eligible to be included on the application as a co-investigator.
+This supervisor must also attest the applicant had a primary role in the development of the application.

 For PIs submitting proposals that are based on a portion of their thesis, the application should be tailored to the specific purpose of the Research in Clinical Assessment grant competition as outlined above and stand on its own merit.